traefik/traefik/docs/content/providers/kubernetes-crd.md

 If the parameter is set to `true`, IngressRoutes are  able to reference  resources in other namespaces than theirs.

+!!! warning "Default Change"

+    Please note that the default value for this option has been changed since previous versions of Traefik.

 ```yaml tab="File (YAML)"
 providers:
   kubernetesCRD: